 These are the settings I use for my test photos, with some recommendations alongside:

 If the aurora is exceptionally bright in your test photo, always reduce the ISO in preference to the shutter speed, as this will reduce camera noise or graininess.
 Don't even think about reducing the shutter speed until you have reached an ISO level at which your camera produces acceptable amounts of noise.
-Never close up the aperture, you should always keep to the lowest F-number your lense can support.
+Never close up the aperture, you should always keep to the lowest F-number your lens can support.

-Ordinarily, if you have the settings I recommend above, the only setting you should need to adjust when you are out photographing the aurora is the ISO.
+Ordinarily on crop-sensors, if you have the settings I recommend above, the only setting you should need to adjust when you are out photographing the aurora is the ISO.
 All of the other settings should remain constant and you simply adjust the ISO to compensate for changes in the strength of the aurora during the show.
 I configure my camera to adjust ISO in steps of 1 stop, just because it makes the maths easier and takes fewer clicks to adjust it up or down.

 If your test photo is very dark, make sure that you have set the exposure to 30s, but then increase the ISO until it becomes nicely exposed.